24/7 Support Line - Call Now

 In the beginning, drinking alcohol may temporarily raise heart rate and blood pressure.
 However, heavy drinking for a long time can cause major heart problems like hypertension, cardiomyopathy, arrhythmias, and a higher risk of stroke.

-Drinking too much can damage your liver, which is responsible for breaking down alcohol.
+Drinking too much can cause alcohol damages to your liver, which is responsible for breaking down alcohol.
 This could result in fatty liver, cirrhosis, fibrosis, and alcoholic hepatitis -which at the same time would decrease the threshold for intoxication-.
 Every one of these illnesses is extremely dangerous and even lethal.

 Alcohol also irritates the stomach walls, which is another way it damages digestion.
 This can cause gastritis, ulcers, feeling sick, and throwing up, which can cause Mallory-Weis syndrome or, even in the worst-case scenario, an esophageal rupture.
 It can make it harder to receive nutrients, leading to deficiencies.
 It also raises the risk of pancreatitis and cancers of the GI tract.